$0 Japan Highly Skilled Professional Visa Guide — Quick-Start Checklist

 How the Points System Works

-Japan's HSP points calculation has three input categories: academic background, professional career, and annual salary.
+Japan's HSP points calculation has four core factors: academic background, professional career, age, and annual salary.
 On top of those base scores, you can earn bonus points for factors like:

-The minimum qualifying score is 70 points.
-There is no quota — if you score 70 or above, you're eligible.
+The minimum points threshold is 70 points.
+There is no quota — a documented score of 70 or above meets the points requirement, subject to the qualifying activity, employer, salary-floor, evidence, and ISA review requirements.
 The immigration authorities don't cap the number of HSP approvals in a given year.

 Who the HSP Visa Is For